sancarn/MapInfo_x64OpenDialogue/README.md

 If you have updates, tell me and I'll be happy to add them!

-# Limitations with this software
+# Comparrison with old open-menu

 Items highlighted in blue are things which are not available in this version of the dialog. **This is not the dialog itself.**